shift7-ch/katta-docs/docs/glossary.md

 [^1]: [Vault Metadata Specification](https://github.com/encryption-alliance/unified-vault-format/blob/develop/vault%20metadata/README.md)

-## Katta and Upstream Naming
+## Katta Server and Upstream Naming

-Katta is built on Cryptomator Hub, Mountain Duck, and Cyberduck.
+Katta Server is built on Cryptomator Hub.
 Many identifiers — Keycloak realm and client names, configuration keys, API paths — still carry the upstream names.
 The following table maps Katta terms to what you will encounter in configuration files, tokens, and upstream documentation: